NTHU-SC/NTHU-SC.github.io/src/content/competitions/HiPAC2023.md

 pubDate: "Aug 10 2023"
 heroImage: "/HiPAC-2023-banner.jpg"
 ---
-Our student team from National TsingHua University's Computer Science department have secured the champion of 2nd HIGH PERFORMANCE APPLICATION COMPETITION again, with a second place also taken done by us!
+Our student team from National Tsing Hua University's Computer Science department have secured the champion of 2nd HIGH PERFORMANCE APPLICATION COMPETITION again, with a second place also taken done by us!

 Participating in the High-Performance Computing (HPC) competition was an exhilarating and enlightening experience for our team.
 This competition tested not only our technical prowess but also our ability to collaborate effectively under pressure.